ericharmeling/in-60-seconds/PITCHME.md

 - CockroachDB uses the Raft consensus algorithm to guarantee that data is consistent across replicas.
 - Raft groups replicas of the same range into a **Raft group**.
 There is one Raft group per range.
 - Each group has a single **leader**.
 All other replicas are **followers**.
 - Each replica holds a **Raft log**, which contains the time-ordered writes to its range.
-The majority of replicas must agree to a write before it can be written to the log.
+The majority of replicas must agree to a write before it can be committed.
 @ulend
 @snapend